 While many dogs benefit from digestive enzymes, they can also experience undesirable side effects such as vomiting, loose stool, and gas if the wrong kind of digestive aid is offered.
 If there are any signs of these conditions or discomfort after eating, immediately discontinue the use of the supplements.

-What supplements do you use for improving your dog’s digestion?
+What supplements do you use to improve your dog’s digestion?
 Share your favourite product with us in the comments below!